devchat-ai/devchat-vscode/README.md

 Great output requires great input.
 To maximize the power of AI, DevChat assists you seamlessly to **provide the right context** to the AI.

 - For instance, to generate test cases for a function, you can add to the prompt the function along with an existing test case.
-The test case serves as a useful reference for DevChat, enabling it to understand how to write a valid test case in your environment, thus eliminating the need for you to specify every requirement in your prompt.
+The test case serves as a useful reference for DevChat, enabling it to understand how to write a valid test case specific to your environment, thus eliminating the need for you to specify every requirement in your prompt.

   ![Add to context](https://github.com/devchat-ai/devchat-vscode/assets/592493/9b19c798-d06f-4373-8f8a-6a950c3a8ba5)